-- Cut the dough into very thin slices and put them on the baking sheet.
+- Cut the dough into thin slices and put them on the baking sheet.

 - When the oven is hot, add the sheet and bake for about 6 minutes.

-- The cookies shouldn’t brown, but that can be a bit hard to tell.
+- The cookies shouldn’t brown, but that can be hard to tell.
 Take them out and put them on a wire rack.

 - Continue with the rest of the dough until you’ve baked them all.

-- Note that they are really soft when they come right out of the oven and won’t be crispy until they’ve cooled off.
+- The cookies are soft when they come right out of the oven and won’t be crispy until they’ve cooled off.